Lawyer – Representing Clients Accused of Drug Crimes and Other Offenses

 Attorney Trombold is regarded as one of the best lawyers in the Seattle area.

 Drug use and abuse, including prescription medicine abuse, continues to be a major social and legal problem.
 This is especially true, as the opioid epidemic continues to grow in America.
 Everyone knows now that the consequences of narcotic abuse can be devastating.
 In recent years, the drug possession laws and narcotic trafficking laws have expanded and are now extremely complex.
 Drug addiction and drug problems continue to generate controversy.
 Drug crimes and drug-related crimes now include conspiracy, trafficking, manufacturing, prescription forgery, and illegal marijuana growing as well as the more familiar illegal narcotic sales and possession charges.
 The penalties for a drug crime depend on the details of the alleged crime itself, the suspect’s prior criminal convictions, and the quantity of illegal drugs and the amount of cash involved.
-If you are charged with any drug crime in the Seattle area, contact experienced Seattle narcotic crimes attorney Kevin Trombold as quickly as possible.
+If you are charged with any drug crime in the Seattle area, contact experienced Seattle drug crimes attorney Kevin Trombold as quickly as possible.